alexharri/website/posts/canvas-to-ascii.md

 <SmallNote label="" center>I'm presenting $6$-dimensional shape vectors in a $3 \times 2$ matrix form because it's easier to grok geometrically, but the actual vector is a flat list of numbers.</SmallNote>

 The lightness values certainly look L-shaped!
-I'd say that `L`'s 6D shape vector captures `L`'s shape very well.
+The 6D shape vector captures `L`'s shape very well.

 ### Nearest neighbor lookups in a 6D space